chartist-js/chartist/README.md

 * are not flexible enough while keeping the configuration simple
 * are not friendly to your own code
 * are not friendly to designers
+* have unnecessary dependencies to monolithic libraries
 * more annoying things

 That's why we have started Chartist.js and our goal is to solve all of the above issues.

+## What is it made for?

+Chartist's goal is to provide a simple, lightweight and non-intrusive library to responsive craft charts on your website.
+It's important to understand that one of the main intentions of Chartist.js is to rely on standards rather than providing a own solution to the problem which is is already solved by the standard.
+We need to leverage the power of the browsers today and say good bye to the idea of solving all problems ourselves.

+Chartist works with inline-SVG and therefore leverages the power of the DOM to provide parts of its functionality.
+This also means that Chartist is not providing it's own event handling, labels, behaviors and anything else that can just be done with plain HTML, JavaScript and CSS.
+The single and only responsibility of Chartist is to help you drawing "Simple responsive Charts" using inline-SVG in the DOM, CSS to style and JavaScript to provide an API for configuring your charts.

 ## Example site